Confidence in the process: all parties feeling good about KED LPAT process | CBC News

 Sudbury's controversial Kingsway Entertainment District could finally be seeing some movement.

-Earlier in July, the Local Planning Appeal Tribunal announced it is moving forward with the KED, however, the tribunal removed six of the 28 appeals, saying the tribunal does not have jurisdiction over the half-dozen appeals.
+Earlier in July, the Local Planning Appeal Tribunal announced it is moving forward with the KED, however, the tribunal removed six of the 28 issues, saying the tribunal does not have jurisdiction over half-a-dozen issues brought forward by the appellants.

-Both the Sudbury BIA and Tom Fortin, with Casino Free Sudbury say even with the dropped appeals, they're still feeling confident.
+Both the Sudbury BIA and Tom Fortin, with Casino Free Sudbury say even with the dropped issues, they're still feeling confident.

 Both groups have been vocal in their opposition about the KED since last year.